Taming Calabi-Yau Feynman integrals: The four-loop equal-mass banana integral: Abstract

 \section{Abstract}

-The four-loop equal-mass banana integral is the simplest Feynman integral whose geometry is related to a Calabi--Yau three-fold.
-We show that the differential equation for this Feynman integral can be cast into an $\varepsilon$-factorised form.
+Certain Feynman integrals are associated to Calabi--Yau geometries.
+We demonstrate how these integrals can be computed with the method of differential equations.
+The four-loop equal-mass banana integral is the simplest Feynman integral whose geometry is a non-trivial Calabi--Yau manifold.
+We show that its differential equation can be cast into an $\varepsilon$-factorised form.
 This allows us to obtain the solution to any desired order in the dimensional regularisation parameter $\varepsilon$.
+The method generalises to other Calabi--Yau Feynman integrals.
 Our calculation also shows that the four-loop banana integral is only minimally more complicated than the corresponding Feynman integrals at two or three loops.